lavague-ai/LaVague/extension_chrome/README.md

 You can see our latest example script [here](https://github.com/lavague-ai/LaVague/blob/main/examples/chrome_extension.py).

+### Using the extension

-Now you can interact with our LaVague browser extension directly in your Chrome navigator:
+Now you're ready to install and interact with with our LaVague browser extension directly in your Chrome navigator.

+You can install the extension [here](https://chromewebstore.google.com/detail/lavague/johbmggagpndaefakonkdfjpcfdmbfbm).

 <table>
   <tr>